dantogno/unity-scripting-upgrade/Documentation/unity-scripting-uprade.md

 * Unity's coroutine feature is not available in classes that don't derive from MonoBehaviour.
 TAP is great for asynchronous programming in such classes.
 * At this point, Unity does not suggest TAP as a wholesale replacement of coroutines, and profiling is the only way to know the specific results of one approach versus the other for any given project.

+### Dynamic binding [TODO: this seems broken too!](https://forum.unity.com/threads/dynamic-requires-microsoft-csharp-dll-in-visual-studio.439226/) UPDATE: you have to add it from nuget...

+In C#, type is normally checked at compile-time.
+The `dynamic` keyword allows you to create constructs where type is not resolved or checked until runtime.
+This feature allows functionality similar to dynamically typed languages such as JavaScript, but opens the door for errors.
+In practice, it is commonly used to access dynamic form data.